 a) <EnterSpecificArea> element is of type "mcdataup: GeographicalAreaType".
 It is an optional element indicating a geographical area which when entered triggers the evaluation of the rules.
 If any rule is fulfilled it triggers the group affiliation.
 The <EnterSpecificArea> element has the following sub-elements:

-i] <PolygonArea>, an optional element specifying the area as a polygon specified in clause 5.2 in 3GPP TS 23.032 [31]; and
+i) <PolygonArea>, an optional element specifying the area as a polygon specified in clause 5.2 in 3GPP TS 23.032 [31];

-ii) <EllipsoidArcArea>, an optional element specifying the area as an Ellipsoid Arc specified in clause 5.7 in 3GPP TS 23.032 [31].
+ii) <EllipsoidArcArea>, an optional element specifying the area as an Ellipsoid Arc specified in clause 5.7 in 3GPP TS 23.032 [31];

-iii] a <Speed> element specifying the horizontal speed of the device as specified in clause 8 in 3GPP TS 23.032 [31] that has the following sub-elements:
+iii) a <Speed> element specifying the horizontal speed of the device as specified in clause 8 in 3GPP TS 23.032 [31] that has the following sub-elements:

-A) <MinimumSpeed> is of type "unsignedShort", indicates the minimum speed that is considered in the evaluation of a rule for a specific area that would trigger affiliation and corresponds to the "MinimumSpeed" element of clause 10.2.55A19 in 3GPP TS 24.483 [4].
+A) <MinimumSpeed> is of type "unsignedShort", indicates the minimum speed that is considered in the evaluation of a rule for a specific area that would trigger affiliation and corresponds to the "MinimumSpeed" element of clause 10.2.55A19 in 3GPP TS 24.483 [4]; and